chenkennt/docascode/metadata_spec.md

 ...
 ```

 > *Items* **SHOULD** be organized based on how they will be displayed in documentation.
-For example, if you want all members of a class displayed in a single page, put all of them in a single metadata file.
+For example, if you want all members of a class be displayed in a single page, put all members in a single metadata file.

 ### 2.3 Item Object
 In additional to the *properties* listed in last section, *item object* also has some **OPTIONAL** *properties*: